 - Occupancy Rate

-I think this kind of intelligent data is a GREAT place to start, and it can certainly help you save gobs of time in weeding through a market full of lousy properties, but it’s still wise to verify the accuracy of every number (and even add/delete other expenses that may or may not be relevant) before you start investing your money.
-After you’ve made all the changes you deem necessary, the rental property calculator will recalculate all metrics for you.
+I think this kind of intelligent data is a GREAT place to start.
+It can help you save gobs of time in weeding through a market full of lousy properties.
+However, it's still wise to verify the accuracy of every number (and even add/delete other expenses that may or may not be relevant) before investing your money.
+After you’ve made all the necessary changes, the rental property calculator will recalculate all metrics for you.

-At the bottom of the Rental Strategy Page, you can see how many months or years it will take you to pay back for your investment property and start having positive cash flow, based on your preferred method of payment and your customized expenses.
+At the bottom of the Rental Strategy Page, you can see how many months or years it will take you to pay back your investment property and start having positive cash flow based on your preferred method of payment and your customized expenses.

 Rental Comps & Insights

 On the Rental Comps & Insights tab, you can see the rental comps (showing where all Mashvisor estimates are coming from).
 You will see a list of properties with the percentage of similarity to the property you are interested in, the distance from your property of choice, and other features, organized by Airbnb and traditional rentals.

 However, maybe you are not ready to look at a particular property yet, and you would rather have a look at a neighborhood to see whether it makes sense to invest in real estate there or not.
 In this case, you should head to the Neighborhood Analysis page.

 For any neighborhood, you can see the following insights:

 - Mashmeter: an overall evaluation of how good a neighborhood is for buying a rental property

 - Median Property Price